-“What can we do to help address injustices and foster a more peaceful and sustainable world?” you may ask.
+“What actions can we take to address injustices and foster a more peaceful world?” you may ask.

 We can let our lives speak

 Learn—Educate yourself by reading a few of our statements and other educational resources on areas of particular concern to you.
-Or if one is happening near you, come out to an upcoming event.
+Or come out to an upcoming event.
 Learning involves not only reading materials, but also engaging in discussions, and most importantly, listening.
-Understanding your values and how you can live these in your service work is important, as is focusing on what you can do, and avoiding burning yourself out.
+Understanding your values and how you can live these out is important, as is focusing on what you can do, and avoiding burning yourself out.

 Donate—The work you care about only happens because people believe in it and support it financially.
 Give to CFSC so that communities overseas can have life-changing assistance in peacebuilding or economic development, so that Indigenous peoples’ human rights are protected and upheld, so that children’s needs are taken into account when parents come into conflict with the law, so that policy makers hear the Quaker voice for peace, justice, and a transformed world.
-It’s easy to give in support of your values.
+It’s important to give in support of your values.